BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-If you see something like this everything is working as expected:
+If you see something like this everything is working as expected :ok_hand:

 ```bash